axel-download-accelerator/axel/README.md

 help a nice project, this is your opportunity.

 Axel was imported from its old repository[1] to GitHub (the original homepage and developers are inactive).
-After this, all patches found in Debian project and other places for this program were applied.
-All initial work was registered in ChangeLog file (version 2.5 and later releases).
-Axel is being packaged in Debian[2].

 If you are interested to help Axel, read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 Additionally, there is a group to discuss and to coordinate the development process[3].
-You can also find other developers in the
-#axel channel on freenode.
+You can also find other developers in the `#axel` channel on freenode.

 [1] https://alioth.debian.org/projects/axel
 [2] https://packages.qa.debian.org/a/axel.html